 Michelle Wimes, the chief equity and inclusion officer at Children’s Mercy Kansas City, reiterates the importance of partnering with community organizations to address the community’s needs.
 In March 2018, the hospital worked with the Hunger Free Hospital Council to address food insecurity issues by creating a community garden at Children’s Mercy, which it continues to maintain.
 Every summer, while students are on break, the hospital also partners with the United States Department of Agriculture Summer Food Service Program to provide free lunches for children up to 18 years old.
 These are just two of several partnerships Children’s Mercy has with community organizations.

 3. DEI leaders in healthcare advocate for changes to law.

-Few other industries find their executives called to testify as subject matter experts in public policy debates as often as healthcare workers.
+Few industries find their executives called to testify as subject matter experts in public policy debates as often as healthcare workers.
 Part of addressing health inequities on behalf of your patient population means advocating at the local, state, and federal levels for policy issues that drive health equity.
 The advocacy work can be as simple as going on record to support community health worker funding or as complicated as appealing for changes to Medicare and Medicaid.